Measurements of longitudinal and transverse momentum distributions for neutral pions in the forward-rapidity region with the LHCf detector: Comparisons of the LHCf measurements among different colliding hadrons and energies

-The second method, $\avept$ can be simply obtained by numerically integrating the $\pt$ spectra in Fig.~\ref{fig:pt_7TeV}, \ref{fig:pt_2TeV}, and \ref{fig:pt_pPb}.
-The LHCf data $\pt$ spectra in $\pPb$ collisions have already the UPC component subtracted.
-In this approach, $\avept$ is calculated only in the rapidity range where the $\pt$ spectrum starts from $\gev{0}$.
-Although the interval for the numerical integration is bounded from \gev{0} to the upper $\pt$ limit value of the $\pt$ spectra, the high-$\pt$ tail at $\pt\gg\avept$ has a negligible contribution to the obtained $\avept$.
-The final $\avept$ values in this analysis, denoted $\avept_\textrm{LHCf}$, are determined by simply averaging the $\avept$ values calculated with the three above mentioned independent approaches: Gaussian, thermodynamic, and numerical integration.
-The uncertainty of $\avept_\textrm{LHCf}$ is assigned to fully cover the minimum and maximum $\avept$ values among these three $\avept$ values in each rapidity bin.
+Finally, for the third method, $\avept$ is obtained by numerically integrating the $\pt$ distributions in Fig.~\ref{fig:pt_7TeV}, \ref{fig:pt_2TeV}, and \ref{fig:pt_pPb}.
+The LHCf $\pt$ distributions in $\pPb$ collisions have already had the UPC component subtracted.
+In this approach, $\avept$ is calculated only in the rapidity range where the $\pt$ distributions are available down to $\gev{0.0}$.
+The high-$\pt$ tail that extends beyond the data ($\pt\gg\avept$) has a negligible contribution to $\avept$.
+The final $\avept$ values obtained in this analysis, denoted $\avept_\textrm{LHCf}$, have been determined by averaging the $\avept$ values calculated with the three above described independent approaches: Gaussian, Hagedorn and numerical integration.
+The uncertainty of $\avept_\textrm{LHCf}$ for each rapidity bin is assigned to fully cover the minimum and maximum $\avept$ values obtained by the three approaches.
 The $\avept_\textrm{LHCf}$ values are summarized in Table.~\ref{tbl:avept}.